 The government has three expectations for students who are using any type of aid, including loans.
 These expectations are pretty basic: maintain a 2.0 GPA, pass 67% of your enrolled classes, and graduate before earning 180 credit hours (it usually takes only 120 to earn a degree).
 You need to stay within these requirements to renew your Financial Aid and to be making satisfactory progress towards your degree.
 For more detailed information regarding violation indicators, review Illinois State’s policy regarding Satisfactory Academic Progress.

-Our office will send you a one-time “warning” letter and if there is no improvement by the end of the next term, all federal and state aid will be suspended.
-If your aid is suspended, our office will send notification and the appeal form through the mail.
+Illinois State University will send you a one-time “warning” letter and if there is no improvement by the end of the next term, all federal and state aid will be suspended.
+If your aid is suspended, our office will send notification and a link to the Satisfactory Academic Progress Appeal Form.
 This information is also available to you through My.IllinoisState.edu under the Financial Aid section.